nixworks/public/news/2005/01/25/index.md

 ##### United Kingdom
 ### [ After being incarcerated without trial for almost three years, the four remaining British detainees at Guantanamo Bay, Moazzam Begg, Feroz Abbasi, Martin Mubanga and Richard Belmar, are released and flown back to the United Kingdom, where they are immediately arrested by British police. ](/news/2005/01/25/after-being-incarcerated-without-trial-for-almost-three-years-the-four-remaining-british-detainees-at-guantanamo-bay-moazzam-begg-feroz.md)
-_Context: Feroz Abbasi, Martin Mubanga, Richard Belmar, Moazzam Begg, United Kingdom_
+_Context: Martin Mubanga, Moazzam Begg, United Kingdom, Feroz Abbasi, Richard Belmar_

 ##### Bill Gates
 ### [ Bill Gates donates $750 million through the Bill & Melinda Gates Foundation to the Global Alliance for Vaccines and Immunisation, to provide vaccines to children in poor countries.
 This is one of the largest philanthropic donations ever made by a living donor. ](/news/2005/01/25/bill-gates-donates-750-million-through-the-bill-melinda-gates-foundation-to-the-global-alliance-for-vaccines-and-immunisation-to-provid.md)
-_Context: Bill & Melinda Gates Foundation, Bill Gates, million_
+_Context: Bill Gates, million, Bill & Melinda Gates Foundation_

 ##### George W. Bush
 ### [ The Bush administration is requesting an additional $80 billion from Congress for Iraq and Afghanistan, bringing the total cost of both operations over $280 billion. ](/news/2005/01/25/the-bush-administration-is-requesting-an-additional-80-billion-from-congress-for-iraq-and-afghanistan-bringing-the-total-cost-of-both-ope.md)
-_Context: billion, George W. Bush, War in Afghanistan (2001-present), 2003 invasion of Iraq, Congressman_
+_Context: 2003 invasion of Iraq, War in Afghanistan (2001-present), Congressman, George W. Bush, billion_

 ##### Kenya
 ### [ In Kenya, clashes between Kikuyu and Maasai in the Rift Valley have led to at least 14 deaths.
 The fight is over water rights of Ewaso Kedong River. ](/news/2005/01/25/in-kenya-clashes-between-kikuyu-and-maasai-in-the-rift-valley-have-led-to-at-least-14-deaths-the-fight-is-over-water-rights-of-ewaso-kedo.md)
-_Context: Kikuyu, Ewaso Kedong River, Kenya, water, Great Rift Valley, Maasai_
+_Context: Kenya, water, Great Rift Valley, Maasai, Ewaso Kedong River, Kikuyu_

 ##### Taiwan
 ### [ In the Republic of China-Taiwan, President Chen Shui-bian names fellow Democratic Progressive Party member Frank Hsieh, as the new premier.
 He calls for a reconciliation with the political opposition, which maintained its legislative majority in last month's elections. ](/news/2005/01/25/in-the-republic-of-china-taiwan-president-chen-shui-bian-names-fellow-democratic-progressive-party-member-frank-hsieh-as-the-new-premier.md)
-_Context: Taiwan, Premier, Democratic Progressive Party, Chen Shui-bian, Frank Hsieh, legislative majority, President_
+_Context: Frank Hsieh, Democratic Progressive Party, legislative majority, Taiwan, President, Premier, Chen Shui-bian_

 ##### Strike
 ### [ Large scale strikes begin in Andhra Pradesh, India, in protest of the killing of Paritala Ravi, a senior leader of Telugu Desam Party assassinated two days ago. ](/news/2005/01/25/large-scale-strikes-begin-in-andhra-pradesh-india-in-protest-of-the-killing-of-paritala-ravi-a-senior-leader-of-telugu-desam-party-assas.md)
-_Context: Paritala Ravi, India, Andhra Pradesh, Telugu Desam Party, strike_
+_Context: strike, Paritala Ravi, Andhra Pradesh, Telugu Desam Party, India_

 ##### Previous head
 ### [ Marcial Maciel, Mexican founder of Roman Catholic order of Legion of Christ resigns due to his age.
 The stepping down coincides with the Vatican investigation about claims that he had sexually abused former members. ](/news/2005/01/25/marcial-maciel-mexican-founder-of-roman-catholic-order-of-legion-of-christ-resigns-due-to-his-age-the-stepping-down-coincides-with-the-va.md)